Dog training without treats is possible, but treats certainly help motivate many dogs. And picking the right treat is key!

 Pro tip: A dog training treat bag or pouch can be very helpful for easy access to your treat of choice.

 8 Dog Treats for Training

 Wilderness Blue Buffalo Dog Treats are an excellent choice for dogs in training.
 They utilise high-quality chicken as the protein source, and are also supplemented with DHA, Omega-3 and Omega-6 fatty acids for optimal health.
-DHA assists with cognitive development in puppies whereas the fatty acids assist in maintaining healthy skin and coat.
-These treats are grain-free; so if your dog is sensitive to grain, these are an excellent choice.
+DHA assists with cognitive development in puppies, whereas the fatty acids assist in maintaining a healthy skin and coat.
+These treats are grain free—so if your dog is sensitive to grain, these are an excellent choice.

 Blue Buffalo Dog Treats are made with high-quality ingredients and do not contain any ‘filler’ by-products.
-They’re also soy, corn and wheat-free, and contain DHA, Omega-3 and Omega-6 supplementation.
+They’re also soya, corn and wheat free, and contain DHA, Omega-3 and Omega-6 supplementation.

 Fruitables ‘skinny’ treats are low in calories, making them an excellent choice for training.
 Just about every dog absolutely loves bacon, so this flavour is a good bet for appealing to the senses.
 The first ingredient is always a wholesome fruit or veggie.

 Fruitables come in different varieties including crunchy, chewy and jerky to suit your dog’s preferences.
 Also, even though these treats are low in calories, they’ve been shown to reduce hunger between meals to prevent your dog from overeating at meal-time.Buy on Amazon

 These Bounce and Bella treats are hypoallergenic and grain free, making them perfect for dogs with sensitive stomachs.
 Their small size also means they are ideal for training if you’re worried about overfeeding your dog—in a 500g bag you’ll get about 800 treat pieces.Buy on Amazon